trummerschlunk/master_me/README.md

 [https://github.com/trummerschlunk/master_me/releases](https://github.com/trummerschlunk/master_me/releases)

 Supported OS: Linux, macOS, Windows.

 Plugin Formats: CLAP, VST, VST3, LV2.

-Standalone Formats: Jack.
+Standalone: Jack.

-master_me can be used in LOGIC and PROTOOLS via a VST-AU or VST-AAX wrapper (like Blue Cat's Patchwork).
+AU and AAX are not supported (yet). master_me can be used in LOGIC and PROTOOLS via a VST-AU or VST-AAX wrapper (like Blue Cat's Patchwork).

 # master_me